 What is the impact of the activity?
 Greenhouse Gas Emmissions - Will this activity have a positive or negative impact on greenhouse gases (most commonly caused by fossil fuel burning or deforestation)?
 Additional information: Greenhouse gases include CO2, CH4, N2O, HFCs, PFCs or SF6.
 The most common sources include consumption of brown (non-renewable) electricity, burning of coal, oil, petrol, diesel, natural gas, emissions from landfill sites, and the destruction of natural carbon sinks such as peat bogs, woodlands, forests, grasslands, freshwater lakes, and wetlands.
-No Impact Energy - Will the activity reduce energy demand through energy efficiency and low-carbon technologies?
+Negative Energy - Will the activity reduce energy demand through energy efficiency and low-carbon technologies?
 Note: If the answer is yes, select positive.
-Additional information: No Impact Will energy come from renewable energy sources e.g., solar, wind etc.?
+Additional information: Will energy come from renewable energy sources e.g., solar, wind etc.?
 Will buildings be designed and constructed to high energy and environmental standards?
-Transport - Will the activity be accessible to everyone via active travel (Bike/walking) or public transport?
-Does the proposal help to reduce non- essential travel and individual car use?
-No Impact Note: If the answer is yes, select positive.

-What is the impact of the activity?

-Embodied carbon - Will the activity use materials from 'heavy industries' such as cement, concrete, iron and steel, or require international transportation of materials using aviation or shipping?
+Negative Transport - Will the activity be accessible to everyone via active travel (Bike/walking) or public transport?
+Does the proposal help to reduce non-essential travel and individual car use?
+Note: If the answer is yes, select positive.
+Positive Embodied carbon - Will the activity use materials from 'heavy industries' such as cement, concrete, iron and steel, or require international transportation of materials using aviation or shipping?
+Note: If the answer is yes, select negative.
 No Impact

-Note: If the answer is yes, select negative.